ElizaKeffeler/blog/IOS Bypassing /IOS Bypassing Pen Test.md

 4. INSTALL SSLBYPASS TOOL:

--Go back to the device’s terminal and install the SSLBypass tool:
+Go back to the device’s terminal and install the SSLBypass tool: